swift-server/RediStack/CONTRIBUTING.md

 //
 // This source file is part of the RediStack open source project
 //
-// Copyright (c) 2019-2020 RediStack project authors
+// Copyright (c) 2019-2020 Apple Inc. and the RediStack project authors
 // Licensed under Apache License v2.0
 //
 // See LICENSE.txt for license information